kellyjonbrazil/jc/README.md

 > For more OS Packages, see https://repology.org/project/jc/versions.

 ### Binaries and Packages
-For precompiled binaries and packages, see [Releases](https://github.com/kellyjonbrazil/jc/releases) on Github.
+For precompiled binaries, see [Releases](https://github.com/kellyjonbrazil/jc/releases) on Github.

 ## Usage
 `jc` accepts piped input from `STDIN` and outputs a JSON representation of the previous command's output to `STDOUT`.
 ```bash
 COMMAND | jc PARSER [OPTIONS]
 ```

 Alternatively, the "magic" syntax can be used by prepending `jc` to the command to be converted.
 Options can be passed to `jc` immediately before the command is given.
 (Note: command aliases and shell builtins are not supported)
 ```bash
 jc [OPTIONS] COMMAND
 ```

 The JSON output can be compact (default) or pretty formatted with the `-p` option.

 ### Parsers